lloyd/node-compute-cluster/README.md

   [node-bcrypt]: https://github.com/ncb000gt/node.bcrypt.js

-While this is pretty awesome, it is significant work for library implementors, and as this pattern becomes rampant, the application author looses fine grained control over the resource usage of their server as well as the relative priority of compute tasks.
+While this is pretty awesome, it is significant work for library implementors, and as this pattern becomes rampant, the application author loses fine grained control over the resource usage of their server as well as the relative priority of compute tasks.